httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 in order to facilitate parallelism with this value's inclusion in the Signature-Input field, as discussed in {{signature-input-header}}.

+This derived component's value is REQUIRED as the last line of the [signature base](#create-sig-input), and the component identifier MUST NOT be enumerated within the set of covered components for any signature parameters set, including itself.

-This example shows a canonicalized value for the parameters of a given signature:
+This example shows the serialized component value for the parameters of an example message signature:

 ~~~
 NOTE: '\' line wrapping per RFC 8792